Blavatnik School of Government: Courses

-The Blavatnik School of Government admitted its first students in 2012.
-The School's flagship program is the Master of Public Policy (MPP), an intensive one-year graduate degree which seeks to prepare students for a career in public service.
-The School also offers a DPhil in Public Policy (a three-year full-time research degree).
+The School's flagship program is the Master of Public Policy (MPP), an intensive one-year graduate degree designed to equip students for impactful careers in public service.
+Additionally, the School offers an MSc in Public Policy Research and a DPhil (PhD) in Public Policy, a rigorous three-year, full-time research degree.
+For senior professionals and practitioners, the School provides a variety of executive programs and specialized courses tailored to address specific policy challenges.

 Applications are made through University of Oxford's central Graduate Admissions and Funding Office.